Warwickshire couple thrive in Lime Tree Village’s retirement communityCopy link

 “I wouldn’t have done all these activities where I was living before, I didn’t have the time or people to play with, but you make plenty of those contacts here.
 I’ve even entered a putting competition!”

-The couple are thriving in this environment, they’re adoring the choice to be as active as they want to be or to simply relax within the surroundings.
+The couple thrive in this environment, they adore the choice to be as active as they want to be or to simply relax within the surroundings.